-We barely used our Vista anymore (replaced it with Babyzen Yoyo) and once I realized that buying Uppababy Vista as a double stroller was even a bigger mistake I sold it fairly quickly.
+We barely used our Vista anymore and once I realized that buying Uppababy Vista as a double stroller was an even bigger mistake I sold it fairly quickly.

-Don’t get me wrong – Uppababy Vista is not a bad stroller, but I definitely don’t recommend it as a double (unless you have twins) and to me it was incredibly impractical.
-Below I’ll tell you what I loved about this and what I hated – very unfiltered review!
+Don’t get me wrong – Uppababy Vista is NOT a bad stroller, but I definitely don’t recommend it as a double (unless you have twins) and to me, it was incredibly impractical.
+Below I’ll tell you what I loved about this and what I hated – a very unfiltered review!

 Uppababy Vista vs Cruz

-Vista is meant to hold one more kid and back-wheels are bigger because of that, but otherwise they look pretty comparable.
-Unless you’re going on very muddy mountain hikes you really don’t need the giant Vista back wheels – they’re more of a pain in the butt in realiy (read more in weight & size).
+Vista is meant to hold one more kid and the back wheels are bigger because of that, but otherwise, they look pretty comparable.
+Unless you’re going on very muddy mountain hikes you really don’t need the giant Vista back wheels – they’re more of a pain in the butt in reality (read more in weight & size).

 I was able to see and try them both side by side as close friends had the Cruz when we had the Vista.
 If you’re planning just one kid then you might as well get the Cruz and buy an extra Uppababy Bassinet separately – it will save you about $150ish.

 Pros & Minor Cons of Uppababy Vista v2 Stroller

 Maneuverability & Design

 The design of Uppababy Vista is fantastic.
 At first sight, you can see how sturdy the stroller is and how smoothly it rides with wheel suspension.